GNOME Web: Galeon

 Galeon continued after the fork, but lost momentum due to the remaining developers' failure to keep up with changes in the Mozilla platform.
 Galeon development stalled and the developers decided to work on extensions to bring Galeon's advanced features to Epiphany.

-Gritti ended his work on Epiphany and a GNOME team led by Xan Lopez, Christian Persch and Jean-François Rameau now direct the project.
+On April 2008, Gritti ended his work on Epiphany and a GNOME team led by Xan Lopez, Christian Persch and Jean-François Rameau now direct the project.
 Gritti died of cancer on May 23, 2015.

 Gecko-based

 The first version of Epiphany was released on December 24, 2002.

 Epiphany initially used the Gecko layout engine from the Mozilla project to display web pages.
 It provided a GNOME graphical user interface for Gecko, instead of Mozilla's cross-platform interface.

 The development of Epiphany was mainly focused on usability improvements compared to major browsers at the time.
 The most notable was the new text entry widget, which was introduced in version 1.8.
 The new widget supported icons inside the text area and reduced the screen space needed to present information, while improving GNOME integration.

 The next major milestone was version 2.14, which was the first to follow GNOME's version numbering.
 It also featured network awareness using NetworkManager, smart bookmarks improvements, and the option to build with XULRunner.

 The latter was critical.
 Previously, Epiphany could only use an installed Mozilla web browser as a web engine provider.
 The XULRunner support made it possible to install Epiphany as the only web browser on the system.